 What’s one thing you want diners to know about the menu at your restaurant, perhaps your favorite dish, an unexpected entree or the inspiration behind one of the dishes you decided to include on the menu?

 We are really proud of our fried chicken.
-In each of our restaurants we have a version of fried chicken but this one is particularly special.
-We took influence from Janine’s travels through Thailand and a play on Thai green curry, where we brine our chicken in green curry, toss the chicken in a dehydrated kaffir lime powder and top it with toasted coconut, fresh lime & cilantro.
+In each of our restaurants we have a version of fried chicken but each one is particularly special.

 South Florida diners are eager to discover new local restaurants for the first time.
-What do you hope they discover about your innovative dim sum presentation that differentiates you from other South Beach eateries?
+What do you hope they discover about your South Beach eatery?

-We are incredibly excited for our next project in Sunset Harbour, where the focus will be Florida seafood.
+We are incredibly excited for our project in Sunset Harbour, where the focus is Florida seafood.
 We will be building out the rooftop of our space so our guests can enjoy their meal while watching the beautiful sunset over Biscayne Bay.